frid1205/airpay/README.md

 1. Open your terminal
 2. Type "allure serve [your-repo]/allure-results" in your terminal

-# If you have not install allure report yet, please open this page to installation guide:
+# If you have not install allure report yet, please open this page to see installation guide:
 https://docs.qameta.io/allure/